top of page

 Create a Checklist

-Having a checklist can be incredibly helpful.
+A checklist can be incredibly helpful.
 Make sure you’ve accounted for the chuppah, the ketubah, wine glasses, rings, kippahs, prayer books, and any additional items you wish to have at the altar.

 Rehearse the Ceremony